thorlindberg/thesis/dissertation/8-1 results-syntax.md

 {"break":true}

 This greatly reduces the character count by 48% to 92 characters of which the information represents 8 characters or 8.6% of the data.
 While this is certainly an improvement, it is also a best-case scenario and only works if all properties of an object can be identically typed.
-If this is not the case, the data structure would have to independently type each property or collections of properties:
+If this is not the case, the data structure would have to independently type each property:

 <br>